 Ongoing: We are looking for adventurous people to register for Dunedin’s War on Weeds.

-October - April each year: Volunteer as a camp host at Glencoe Campsite for one week or more over the summer.
+October - April: Volunteer as a camp host at Glencoe or Trotters Gorge campsite for one week or more over the summer.

 Ongoing: Volunteer to protect and restore native vegetation along the Orokonui estuary in Waitati.